-Wilton Burns (she/her/hers) is a Marine Biology PhD student.
+Wilton Burns (she/her/hers) was a researcher in the lab.
 She uses long-term monitoring, high-frequency water quality sensors, and satellite images to evaluate the drivers of nutrient and cyanobacteria blooms in freshwater and coastal aquatic ecosystems.

 - Burns, W. G., Marchetti, A., and Ziervogel, K. 2019.
 Enhanced formation of transparent exopolymer particles (TEP) under turbulence during phytoplankton growth.
 Journal of Plankton Research.
 41(3): 349 – 361.